craftcms/commerce/docs/craft-orders.md

 The date the order was paid.

 ### hasPurchasables

 Returns orders that contains specific purchasables.

-Accepts: An array of models meeting the Purchasable interface (like variants) OR an array of Purchasable Element IDs
+Accepts: An array of models that implement the Purchasable interface (like variants), or an array of purchasable element IDs.

 For example:

 ```twig